GCheung55/Neuro/README.md

     onDefault: function(router, request){
         console.log('default', request);
     },
+    Model: {
-    modelOptions: {
+        options: {
             defaults: {
                 typecast: true
             }
         }
+    }
 });

 /*
-typecast property needs to be manually set here because modelOptions object is only used when a Route instance is created by the Router instance during the add method call.
+typecast property needs to be manually set here because Model.options object is only used when a Route instance is created by the Router instance during the add method call.
  */
 router.add( new Neuro.Router.Route({